-The BPPA program will continue to offer financial incentives to businesses to eliminate sources of toxic chemicals and purchase pollution prevention equipment.
-Use of chemicals such as solvents, PFAS, PCBs, PBDE flame retardants, PERC, lead, and mercury typically lead to the generation of hazardous waste and are difficult or impossible to clean up in wastewater and stormwater.
-The best way to reduce the generation of this hazardous waste, prevent further environmental contamination, protect water quality, and reduce human health risk is to eliminate the use of equipment and practices that use these chemicals.
+The BPPA program will continue to offer financial incentives to businesses to eliminate sources of toxic chemicals, pollution runoff, and purchase pollution prevention equipment.
+The use of chemicals such as solvents, PFAS, PCBs, PBDE flame retardants, PERC, lead, and mercury typically leads to the generation of hazardous waste and are difficult or impossible to clean up in wastewater and stormwater.
+The best way to reduce the generation of this hazardous waste, prevent further environmental contamination, protect water quality, and reduce human health risk is to eliminate the use of equipment and practices which use these chemicals.